hpi-schul-cloud/schulcloud-server/apps/server/doc/logging.md

 [NestWinston] Info - 2023-05-31 15:20:30.888   [YourUc] {  message: 'I am a log message.',  data: {   userId: '0000d231816abba584714c9e'  }}
 ```

+## Log levels and error logging

+The logger exposes the methods `log`, `warn`, `debug` and `verbose`.
+It does not expose an `error` method because we don't want errors to be logged manually.
+All errors are logged in the exception filter.

 ## Legacy logger

 While transitioning to the new logger for loggables, the old logger for strings is still available as `LegacyLogger`.